Case Study: John McGavigan

 Our investment and realisation from McGavigan Limited demonstrates that backing highly capable and balanced management teams and giving them the freedom to create, delivers positive outcomes for all stakeholders.

 Watch Andrew Craig, Partner at Maven and Steve Mathers, Global Commercial Director at McGavigan, discuss how a strong partnership between the management team and investor is crucial to business success.

 The relationship with Maven started in 2011 and really what that facilitated was our ability to be able to internationalize and globalize our business.
-We had strong, what we'd see is pent up demand particularly in the Asian markets and many of our customers who are global players were looking for organizations like McGavigan as they worked with in Europe to be able to replicate what we do in in Asia.
+We had strong, pent up demand, particularly in the Asian markets and many of our customers who are global players were looking for organisations like McGavigan as they worked with us in Europe to be able to replicate what we do in Asia.

-As a stand-alone business we couldn't have done it without that that injection of capital, that growth capital and what Maven provided was the financial catalyst to be able to do that and to be able to set up initially a factory in Suzhou in China, but as the journey has gone on we've continued to grow and grow and it's been the real cornerstone of our growth for the business
+As a stand-alone business we couldn't have done it without that injection of capital.
+That growth capital, and what Maven provided was the financial catalyst to be able to do that and to be able to set up initially a factory in Suzhou in China, but as the journey has gone on we've continued to grow and grow and it's been the real cornerstone of our growth for the business.

 Andrew Craig: I think what attracted us most as an investment opportunity was the management team.
-When I went first met went to meet David and Steve on site here it was just clear that they had the experience but also the vision and real real entrepreneurs that came across to me as well that they saw an opportunity to take the business globally and internationalize it.
+When I first went to meet David and Steve it was just clear that they had the experience but also the vision and real entrepreneurship but as well they saw an opportunity to take the business globally and internationalize it.